LineageOS/lineage_wiki/pages/how-tos/bugs.md

     {% include alerts/important.html content="If the issue affects your device, this is the **wrong** place to report your issue!" %}

 Please be sure to fill out the template with accurate information, and in the format requested.
 It doesn't matter if your baseband version has nothing to do with a lock screen animation issue, if it is not there your bug will be removed.
-[Logcats](logcat.html) *must* be attached for all android bugs, and *must* be captured right after reproducing the issue.